Using Body Mass Index (BMI)

-The most common way to determine if a person is overweight or obese is to calculate body mass index (BMI).
-BMI is an estimate of body fat based on comparing a person’s weight to his or her height.
+The most common way to determine if a person has overweight or obesity is to calculate BMI, which is an estimate of body fat that compares a person’s weight to their height.

-Health care providers also look at BMI, along with information about additional risk factors, to determine a person’s risk for developing weight-related diseases.
+Healthcare providers use BMI, along with information about additional risk factors, to determine a person’s risk for developing weight-related diseases.
 Usually, the higher a person’s BMI, the higher the risk of disease.

 BMI for Adults